hai-h-nguyen/RL-package-installation/README.md

 pip3 install scipy matplotlib pillow pip3 install imutils h5py requests progressbar2
-pip3 install scikit-learn scikit-image
+pip3 install scikit-learn scikit-image pip3 install keras

-pip3 install tensorflow-gpu (Maybe need to specify correct version to your system here, mine is 1.5.0)
+pip3 install tensorflow-gpu (Maybe need to specify correct version to your system here, mine is 1.5.0 to work with CUDA 9.0; 1.4.1 for CUDA 8.0)
 ```
 - Check for importing OK in Python for tensorflow and keras
 ```